felleg/felleg.gitlab.io-backup/content/posts/20210405-huaweitalkband.md

 May the best win!
 Until then, Huawei, your Talkband has my vote. :smiley:

 {{< figure src="/img/thumbs-up.png" position="center" caption="FELIXLEGER.COM FAVORITE GADGET OF 2021 AWARD!" >}}

+# Where to buy?

+If you are interested in shopping the latest Talkband models, I suggest you give AliExpress.com a look.
+The models on Amazon are many years late, and often overpriced.
+As of this writing, the latest Talkband is the B6 model.